stacks-network/stacks/README.md

 ## Proof-of-Transfer (PoX)

-[PoX consensus](https://blockstack.org/pox.pdf) is a new algorithm that spans consensus between two blockchains.
+[PoX consensus](https://blockstack.org/pox.pdf) is a new algorithm that spans consensus between the Bitcoin blockchain and the Stacks layer.
 Unlike burning electricity in proof-of-work, miners bid by spending BTC and get a random probability for becoming a leader.
-Leader election happens on the base chain (Bitcoin) and new blocks are written on the connected chain.
-Miners use a base cryptocurrency (Bitcoin) to mine newly minted units of a new cryptocurrency.
-PoX recyles proof-of-work energy to provide Nakamoto-style consensus for the connected chain/layer.
+Leader election happens on Bitcoin and new blocks are written on the Stacks layer.
+Miners use BTC to mine newly minted STX.
+PoX recyles proof-of-work energy to provide Nakamoto-style consensus for the Stacks layer.

 See [this post](https://medium.com/@sonkaos999/the-bullish-case-for-stacks-8ef75849861f) on PoX for more details.

-## Stacks blockchain
+## Stacks layer

 Stacks is a programming layer for Bitcoin.
-The Stacks blockchain connects to Bitcoin using PoX and enables smart contracts for Bitcoin.
-Smart contracts on Stacks can read and react to BTC transactions and developers can build cross-chain apps between Bitcoin and Stacks.
+The Stacks layer connects to Bitcoin using PoX and enables smart contracts for Bitcoin.
+Smart contracts on the Stacks layer can read and react to BTC transactions and developers can build cross-chain apps between Bitcoin and the Stacks layer.
 With PoX there is no need to modify Bitcoin to enable smart contracts around it.
 There are two types of participants on Stacks (a) STX miners, and (b) STX holders.

-**STX miners** can view state on both the Bitcoin blockchain and the Stacks blockchain.
+**STX miners** can view state on both the Bitcoin blockchain and the Stacks layer.
 STX miners participate in leader election by sending transactions on the Bitcoin blockchain, a Verifiable Random Function (VRF) randomly selects leader of each round, and the leader writes the new block on the Stacks chain.
 STX miners get newly minted STX (coinbase rewards), transaction fees, and Clarity contract execution fees of each block.
 STX miners express the cost of mining in BTC and spend BTC to participate in leader election.

 **STX holders** can participate in the PoX contract by locking their STX for a cycle, running a full node, and sending useful information on the network as transactions.
 STX holders who actively participate in the PoX contract can earn Bitcoin rewards.
 Unlike proof of stake, there is no risk of slashing for STX holders.
 See the [STX earning model](https://github.com/stacks-network/stacks/blob/master/stacking.md) for potential earning rate and [stacking.club](https://stacking.club) for details.